Joeyetinghan/starter-hugo-portfolio-theme/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Combinatorial Optimization
-  - Stochastic Optimization
+  - Optimization
   - Data Analytic
   - Simulation Modeling
-  - Transportation and Energy System
+  - Transportation and Energy Systems
+  - Supply Chain Systems

 # Education to show in About widget
 education: